descostesn/GenomicBoxGui/README.md

 apprehend the different parameters proposed by the majority of tools.
 Moreover, regarding the large success of IGV among biologists, I decided to provide the software in Java hoping to facilitate the adoption of GenomicBox by the community in the same manner.
-The interfaces aim to be *minimalistic* in an effort of simplification.
+The interfaces aim at being *minimalistic* in an effort of simplification.

 This interface aims at providing **an extremely minimalistic** number of